Ng1n3/Rock-Paper-Scissors-game/README.md

 I understood the reason and importance of adding comments to code.

 # Project Duration
-This project took 10Hours to complete.
+This project took 10 hours to complete.

 # Difficulty and Challenges
 Calling a function within a function.